dylanpieper/ShinySurveyJS/readme.md

 └── shiny/                # Directory for Shiny functions
     ├── survey.R          # Defines surveyUI and surveyServer functions
     └── messages.R        # Defines messageUI and server message functions
-    └── encrypt.R         # Defines the encryption functions
+    └── token.R         # Defines the token functions
     └── versionJS.R       # Defines the version checking functions for the JS dependencies
 ```

-## Encryption System and URL Parameters
+## URL Parameters and Token System

-The encryption system for URL parameters enhances the security of the surveys by making it more challenging to directly access or modify URL parameters.
-The encryption functions can be easily modified or swapped in  `encrypt.R.
+The token system for URL parameters enhances the security of the surveys by making it more challenging to directly access or modify URL parameters.
+The token functions can be easily modified or swapped in  `token.R.

 ### How it Works

-When a new parameter (such as a survey, entity, or any custom parameter) is introduced, a unique encryption is generated and stored in `encrypt.csv`, which is structured into two columns: `object` for the actual name or identifier, and `encrypt` for the unique encryption.
+When a new parameter (such as a survey, entity, or any custom parameter) is introduced, a unique token is generated and stored in `token.csv`, which is structured into two columns: `object` for the actual name or identifier, and `token` for the unique token.

 ## Creating Multiple Surveys

 1. Use the [SurveyJS](https://surveyjs.io/create-free-survey) visual editor to generate a survey JSON.
 2. Save the JSON as a new file (e.g., `newSurvey.json`) in the `www/` directory.
-3. The system will automatically detect the new survey and update `encrypt.csv` with a unique encryption.
+3. The system will automatically detect the new survey and update `token.csv` with a unique token.
-4. Access the new survey using its encryption as a URL parameter:
+4. Access the new survey using its token as a URL parameter:

 ```
 http://your-app-url.com/?survey=ThirtySevenCometLionHexagonLime
 ```

-`ThirtySevenCometLionHexagonLime` is the automatically generated encryption for the new survey.
+`ThirtySevenCometLionHexagonLime` is the automatically generated token for the new survey.

 ## Dynamically Updating Fields